R46bit/ida-subdumper/README.md

 3. Load binary into the disassembler (no need to analyze or produce LST file).
 4. Parse addresses and locate function boundaries.
 5. Generate pseudocodes for each function and save them into files in line order.
+6. Don't forget to produce the C headers file for structures.